 Summary: Exchange database may fail to mount due to missing log files or various other reasons.
-In this post, we’ve discussed the stepwise procedure to recover inconsistent Exchange data and resolve failed to mount database issue by using Exchange utilities.
+In this post, we’ve discussed the stepwise procedure to recover inconsistent Exchange database and resolve failed to mount database issue by using Exchange utilities, such as EseUtil.
 We’ve also mentioned about an Exchange recovery software that can help you restore Exchange database, if Exchange utilities fail.

 Exchange server admins may face various issues, such as unable to mount Exchange database, while trying to mount the mailbox store or public folder store in MS Exchange 2010, 2013, 2016 or 2019 server.
 This often leaves them in a crisis, as the users are unable to access the mailbox data stored in the database.

 A common error faced by administrators while attempting to mount the mailbox store database is as follows:

 Exchange is unable to mount the database that you specified.
 Database: 0f770558-4961-4a57-9008-2549f8f19116; Error Code: MapiExceptionCallfailed: Unable to mount database. (hr=0x80004005,ec=-528)

 The error occurs when the Exchange database is not cleanly shut down due to uncommitted transaction logs.
 As a result, the database goes into a 'Dirty Shutdown' state, preventing admins from mounting the database.
 This usually happens due to reasons, such as unexpected or force shutdown, power failure or server crash.

 In other cases, you may find the necessary transaction log files missing or deleted, which are not committed to the database.
 This causes transactional inconsistency in the database and leads to 'Dirty Shutdown’ state and mounting problems.

 Beside unexpected shutdowns and crashes, the Exchange server may fail to mount a mailbox database (.EDB) file due to the following reasons: